 - On-Call Hours: On-call hours for contacts are set according to the account’s preferred timezone.

 - Real-Time/Root-Cause Analysis: Outage data for Analysis is displayed in the user’s preferred timezone

 - Reporting: Check report screens display reporting values in the account’s preferred timezone.
 PDF and XLS reports also use the account’s preferred timezone, including Real User Monitoring downloadable CSV reports.

 - Status Page Incidents: Incidents pushed to a status page are timestamped based on the account’s preferred timezone.
-Public status pages also use the account’s preferred timezone.
+Status pages also use the account’s preferred timezone.

 Test incident setup with timestamp

-Test incident published to sample status page with date (timestamp not visible on Status Page)
+Backdated test incident published to sample status page

 Important Notes Regarding Timezones